Digital tools and sustainability

 These solutions use technologies like the Internet of Things (IoT), artificial intelligence, edge computing and cloud applications to help operators improve operational sustainability.

 Dobroflot, the Russian fishing fleet operator, is doing precisely that.
-It has been working with Orange Business Services to deploy an IoT fuel monitoring service to monitor all its vessels’ fuel consumption accurately, whether at sea, bunkering or refueling.
+It has been working with Orange Business to deploy an IoT fuel monitoring service to monitor all its vessels’ fuel consumption accurately, whether at sea, bunkering or refueling.
 This can directly impact the company’s bottom line, said Evgeny Stepanov, Dobroflot’s Chief Technology Officer.
 “Around half of a vessel’s operating costs are related to fuel.
 An active IoT system onboard our vessels will enable us to collect data in real-time and map the most efficient routes.”
 The insights gathered by the IoT system have allowed the company to reduce fuel consumption by up to 10%.

 Connecting fleets across the seas

 However, these innovations bring new challenges.
 Namely, how do you ensure constant connectivity to enable data sharing in real time in an environment far beyond the reaches of most communications networks?

 This is a challenge the entire maritime sector faces, not just commercial fishing.
 Whether container or bulk freight, bunker or roll-on/roll-off, cargo owners expect to know where their shipments are at any given moment, while vessel operators need real-time data for both environmental and economic reasons.